p-n-c/paint-assistant/README.md

 `sudo lsof -i :3000`

-Find the relevant service, copy its PID, then enter:
+Find the relevant (node) service, copy its PID, then enter:

 `kill -9 <PID>`